-So you’ve taken the plunge, launched your startup, gained traction, and now you’re looking for external funding.
+So you’ve taken the plunge, launched your startup, gained traction, automated processes (like payroll), and now you’re looking for external funding.
 You might not be a CFO or an MBA, but that won’t matter - investors will want to see financials, and you’ll have to do your best to deliver.

 What kind of financials, specifically?